ande3577/redmine_textilizable_custom_fields/README.md

 Redmine Textilizable Custom Fields Plugin by Anton Argirov
 ==========================================================

-Redmine Textizable Custom Fields plugin by Anton Argirov.
+Redmine Textizable Custom Fields plugin by Anton Argirov (http://www.redmine.org/plugins/textilizable-custom-fields).

 I am just putting this on github, all credit goes to the author.